 Deep excavations are always a concern for neighbours due to potential to cause structual damage to their properties or disrupt the water table.
 Extensive testing and advice from trusted consultants would be required to produce robust evidence supporting the safety and quality of the build.

-We were able to finalise a design, after much back and forth with planning and conservation officers, that complemented the area and preserved the landscape without a single compromise to the Bhargava’s plans.
+We were able to finalise a design, after much back and forth with planning and conservation officers, that complemented the area and preserved the landscape without a single compromise to our clients’ plans.

 A red brick facade and detailing contrasted with bold white conservation french doors and sash windows perfectly emulates the classic aesthetic of the area, overlooking an expansive front porch and driveway with its striking purple plum trees.